-Our latest Missionary is Katy Blackadar who went to Madagascar with Mercy Ships on the Africa Mercy!
+Our latest Missionary is Katie Blackadar who went to Madagascar with Mercy Ships on the Africa Mercy!

 Give Online to our Mission Fund

 Mercy Ships follows the 2,000-year-old model of Jesus to provide hope and healing to the world's forgotten poor.

 Through free, basic, health-care and transformative surgeries, Mercy Ships becomes the face of love in action.
 The hospital ship - Africa Mercy - provides first-rate medical professionals, state-of-the-art medical and surgical facilities and health-care training to communities in West Africa that lack those critical services.

 More than 75% of the world's population lives within 100 miles of a port city.